He killed his girlfriend in front of her kids. Now he’s on the run from prison

 Cavalcante escaped from the Chester County Prison in Pocopson Township, Pennsylvania, at around 8.50am on Thursday (31 August).

-He was last seen on surveillance footage about one and a half miles from the prison at around 12.30pm on Saturday.
+There have also been two reported burglaries in the area that police have investigated, but these are not currently confirmed to be linked to the escaped prisoner.

+However, Lt Colonel George Bivens of the Pennsylvania State Police said that the incidents “are of interest to us”.

-In a statement released by the Chester County District Attorney, Cavalcante was wearing pants, a light-coloured t-shirt, white sneakers and a backpack.
+In an image previously released by the Chester County District Attorney, Cavalcante was wearing pants, a light-coloured t-shirt, white sneakers and a backpack.
 He is described as having long, black curly hair and police said his “appearance has remained unchanged.”

 Local authorities received a report of an attempted burglary in the area just an hour before Cavalcante was captured on surveillance, but it is not immediately clear if he was involved.